 Pull the plastic backing sheet away from the pastry sheet as you roll.

 Use a pastry brush for the over lapping parts of the puff pastry.

-Run the knife along the pastry sheet to remove the long sausage roll.
+Run the knife along the long edge of the pastry sheet to remove the full length sausage roll.

 Top Top 4: If you roll the pastry rather tightly you will find that the sausage rolls are neater.
 Not so tight that the filling squeezes out!